 - Intern hours: 24 hours per week during regular business day hours

 - Work experience disciplines: Our internship work experience placements change on an annual basis.
 Previous years' disciplines have included public health education, sexual health education, assistive technology, policy and advocacy, physical therapy, psychology, diversity and inclusion, and social work.

 - Internship placement descriptions - This document provides examples of placements that may be offered in 2021.

 - be 16 years of age or older on or before the first day of the internship

-- be able to participate on summer break from high school or undergraduate college or university.
-Ideally undergraduates will be in their first two years of college.
-More advanced undergraduates may apply, however, the internship is geared to students who are still exploring career options.
+- be able to participate on summer break from high school or undergraduate college or university, ideally undergraduates will be in their first two years of college and are still exploring career options

 - complete and submit on-boarding paperwork at least 8 weeks prior to the start date of the internship

 - complete 3-5 hours of online training prior to the start of the internship